AdityaPandey9753/Django-Rest-Framework/README.md

 * json.load(): Reads JSON data from a file and converts it to a Python object.

 ### Serializer
-In DRF, serializer are responsible for converting complex data such as querysets and model instance to native python datatype (called serialization) that can then be easily rendered into JSON or other content type which is understandable by frontend
+In DRF, serializer are responsible for converting complex data such as querysets and model instance to native python datatype (called serialization) that can then be easily rendered into JSON or other content type which is understandable by frontend.

 Steps to create a serializer: (for code reference open Project1, API app)
 1. Define your Model